If you would like to Donate to HSA, use the SQUARE link in the upper right corner of this page or if you prefer using PAYPAL, use the link below.

 • Healing the Earth: featuring stories contributed by storytellers working in environmental settings or on educational projects with an environmental theme.

 HSA was a long standing Special Interest Group of the National Storytelling Network.
 In 2022 it became fiscally sponsored by Story Arts Inc, a NY state 501(c)(3) arts organization dedicated to the fine art of storytelling and to its educational applications.
+Story Arts is directed by Heather Forest.
 As a subsidiary project of Story Arts Inc., HSA functioned as a not-for-profit arts organization under Story Arts Inc.’s fiscal umbrella while establishing it’s own not-for-profit organization in New York State.
 In January 2023 HSA Inc. received IRS recognition as an independent 501(c)(3) not-for-profit organization.
 Healing Story Alliance Inc is now an NSN Collaborative Partner.

 Scroll to Top